dimatep/7MinuteWorkout/README.md

  </p>

-**Daily 7 Minutes Workout Android Studio Application Using Kotlin Language.
+**Daily 7 Minutes Workout Android Application Using Kotlin Language.
 The database stored with SQLite system.**